Signed in as:

 Delegates are voting member of the Hawaii Republican Party.
 The delegates vote at the conventions for bylaw changes and party leadership at the county and state level.

-If you are interested in being a delegate, contact your district chair. (using the form on the contact page, here).
+If you are interested in being a delegate, show up to the P.E.M.s on February 12.
+Location disclosed upon registering.
 All of the delegate seats in your precinct will be up for grabs on February 12th.
 There are a finite number of seats and alternate seats.

 Members of the party can vote for the delegates of their precinct, members can self-nominate.
-ALL must show up to the live zoom call in order to vote.
+ALL must show up in person order to vote.
 (Members must be members at least 10 days before the P.E.M. in order to vote).

 Although the delegates are the most numerous of seats in the on party structure, they too hold the most importance.
 Delegates are the voting members of the party.
 They vote on the party rules and the leadership - thus steering the party in the direction they choose, by majority, want it to go.
 The importance of these seats can not be underestimated.
 You like the direction of your District, County, State and County?
 Delegates ultimately choose the path.